 |5.5||Fuel Storage & Distribution Systems||X|

 I recommend flushing & servicing your water heater tank annually for optimal performance.
-Water temperature should be set to at least 120 degrees F to kill microbes and no higher than 130 degrees F to prevent scalding.
+Water temperature should be set to and not higher than 120 degrees F to kill microbes and to prevent scalding.

-The fixture was loose and needed maintenance.
-All work should be performed by a qualified contractor.
+In this bathroom, the toilet was loose at the floor and should be re-attached by a qualified plumbing contractor.

 |6.1||Service Entrance Conductors||X|